On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40: Results

-From the perspective of measurement errors, the redshift derived from H$\alpha$, $z_{\mathrm{H} \alpha} = 2.3908\pm0.0003$, is more accurate and is therefore adopted as our suggested best value of $z_{\mathrm{sys}}$.
+From the perspective of measurement errors, the redshift derived from H$\alpha$, $z_{\mathrm{H} \alpha} = 2.3908\pm0.0003$, is more accurate and was therefore adopted as our suggested best value for $z_{\mathrm{sys}}$.
 The systemic redshift derived from \ion{C}{IV} is consistent with this adopted value.

-Following the method of \citet{2010MNRAS.408.2128F}, we performed spectral point spread function (SPSF) subtraction on the 2D spectra at all position angles to search for H$\alpha$, {\OII}~$\lambda\lambda 3726, 3729$, and {\OIII}~$\lambda 5007$ emission lines from the host galaxy.
-Such lines have previously been detected from DLA-galaxy counterparts \citep[e.g.,][]{2010MNRAS.408.2128F}.
+Following the method of \citet{2010MNRAS.408.2128F}, we performed spectral point spread function (SPSF) subtraction on the 2D spectra at all position angles to search for the H$\alpha$, {\OII}~$\lambda\lambda 3726, 3729$, and {\OIII}~$\lambda 5007$ emission lines from the host galaxy.
+Such lines were previously detected from DLA-galaxy counterparts \citep[e.g.,][]{2010MNRAS.408.2128F}.
 None of these emission lines were detected in any of the individual spectra nor in the combined spectrum.
 We also performed a 2-pixel binning of the 2D spectra to search for a possible Ly$\alpha$ emission line embedded within the Ly$\alpha$ absorption trough.
 No such emission feature was detected.

-In Table \ref{tab:lines}, we list all absorption lines of the proximate DLA and measure their EWs.
-Based on these absorption lines, we determine the precise redshift of the absorber to be $z = 2.4007 \pm 0.0003$.
-Compared to the redshift of the quasar this is redshifted by 875 km s$^{-1}$.
+In Table \ref{tab:lines}, we list all absorption lines of the proximate DLA and measure their equivalent widths (EWs).
+Based on these absorption lines, we determined the precise redshift of the absorber to be $z = 2.4007 \pm 0.0003$.
+Compared to the redshift of the quasar, this is redshifted by 864 km s$^{-1}$.
 In our calculations, we did not use the {\CI} absorption lines, as they include fine-structure transitions.
 We also excluded absorption lines that are too close to each other and therefore blended.

 In addition to the proximate DLA, we identified six other intervening systems at different redshifts.
-These systems, ordered by increasing redshift, are located at z = 1.7116, 1.7338, 1.7466, 1.7474, 1.8273, and 2.1859, with 2, 2, 10, 3, 5, and 2 identified absorption lines, respectively.
+These systems, ordered by increasing redshift, are located at z = 1.7116, 1.7338, 1.7466, 1.7474, 1.8273, and 2.1859, with two, two, ten, three, five, and two identified absorption lines, respectively.
+The number of absorption systems in this sight line is significantly higher than what is typically observed toward quasars.
+A more extreme case was reported by \citet{2002ApJ...567L..13R}, where the quasar FIRST~0747$+$2739 was found to host 14 independent \ion{C}{iv} absorption systems.
+In \citet{2019MNRAS.488.5916S}, the large-sample analysis suggests that such an overdensity of narrow, intrinsic \ion{C}{iv} absorption lines is predominantly caused by outflows driven by accretion disk winds.